How To Increase Blog Traffic, Feed Google And Boost Conversions

 Fifth: Tweak, Test & Track Results

-The above image isn’t from my blog, but a friend of mines.
-That’s showing around a month’s worth of traffic.
-The blog is brand new so the traffic is really low, but I wanted to show you an example.
+Once your design rocks, you’ve sorted your blog out and the superb content is flowing.
+Pay attention to the statistics and tweak for better results.
+You need to constantly work on improving your blog.
 You see the average page views per visit; you need to pay close attention to that figure.
 Anything above 2 is good.
 If you’ve got something like 1.3, that means the majority of your visitors are only visiting 1 page.
 There can be several reasons for a low number of page views/visit.

 It’s mainly about your design, ad placement and internal linking.
 Also look at your bounce rate; you need to constantly work on lowering it.
 The higher the bounce rate, the more people that are just closing the first page they visit.
 Next you need to work on the Avg. time on site figure.
-If people are only spending 60 or less seconds on your blog, it can’t be very good.
+If people are only spending 60 or fewer seconds on your blog, it can’t be very good.
 I would aim to have 3 or more minutes, that generally means people are liking your stuff.

 It’s amazing how all these on-page factors are becoming so important.
 Funny thing is that SEO’s have changed their title from SEO’s or link builders to Website Strategists.
 Why?
 Well because right now having a great design, great content and lots of social activity is where it’s at.
 Of course, link building is still the major factor; but I thought I’d take a break from all that SEO stuff.